Doxuno

 RETURN OF MATERIALS

 Upon the termination of employment for any reason, or at any time upon the Company's written request, the Employee shall immediately return to the Company all originals and copies of any documents, materials, files, records, data, equipment, and other property belonging to the Company or containing Confidential Information, regardless of the format or medium.
-The Employee shall permanently delete and destroy all Confidential Information stored on any personal devices, cloud accounts, or other storage media under the Employee's control, and shall certify in writing that such destruction has been completed.
+The Employee shall permanently delete and destroy all Confidential Information stored on any personal devices, cloud accounts, or other storage media under the Employee's control, and shall certify such destruction in writing.

 8.

-In addition to the general confidentiality obligations above, the Employee acknowledges that the following categories of information constitute trade secrets of the Company as defined under the Defend Trade Secrets Act (DTSA), 18 U.S.C.
-1836 et seq., and applicable state law:
+In addition to the general confidentiality obligations above, the Employee acknowledges that the following categories of information constitute trade secrets of the Company as defined under the federal Defend Trade Secrets Act (18 U.S.C. §§1836–1839 (Defend Trade Secrets Act of 2016)) and Cal.
+Civ.
+Code §§3426–3426.11 (California Uniform Trade Secrets Act):

 The Company has taken and continues to take reasonable measures to maintain the secrecy of these trade secrets, including restricting access on a need-to-know basis, implementing physical and digital security measures, and requiring confidentiality agreements from employees and contractors.